TYLER TOLMAN BLOG

 So if you cleanse your digestive system and “clean your clacker” (I mean literally do a colon cleanse), you’ll feel lighter, brighter, have more energy, and yes many times I hear from my customers saying it feels like all of a sudden their relationships are more connected.
 Cleaning the digestive system out and eating foods that are fresh and full of life can make such a difference.

 Back in ancient times, literally the word “fruit” means “joy”.
 Fruit means to add life and to add joy.
-So eating more fruit can add more joy in your life.
+So eating more fruit can add more joy to your life.

 My best tip for improving your relationship